Max-109/Glance/README.md

 interaction = strategy.execute(execution_context)
 ```

-`Orchestrator` calls the same method, `execute(...)`, either way.
 If the strategy is `OCRStrategy`, the OCR workflow runs.
-If the strategy is `LiveStrategy`, the live audio workflow runs.
+If it is `LiveStrategy`, the live audio workflow runs.

 ##### Composition And Aggregation

-Composition and aggregation are easiest to see in the `Orchestrator` class.

-`Orchestrator` is built from smaller objects: `LLMAgent`, `OCRAgent`, `TranscriptionAgent`, `HistoryManager`, `MemoryManager`, `ModeStrategyFactory`, `ClipboardService`, and others.
-Instead of putting the whole runtime in one large class, each object keeps its own job.
+`Orchestrator` shows both composition and aggregation.
+It is built from smaller objects, and it keeps references to them while coordinating the workflow.

 ```python
 class Orchestrator: